Stenciling Taylor Swift's "folklore" Album Cover on a Shirt

 I use Adobe Photoshop and Illustrator to work with lifelike photos before turning them into stencil designs.
 So I pulled the album cover into Illustrator and using a 3 color Image Trace, turned it into this:

 Looks pretty good, right?
 It actually worked much better than I thought it would.
 Usually elements like haze and fog are difficult to convert into stencil form.
 However, this rendering definitely captured the necessary ominous vibes.

-All we had to next was finish the job.
-We aligned the stencils, made sure everything was held down as tightly as possible, and proceeded to spray the paint.
+All we had to do next was finish the job.
+We aligned the stencils, made sure everything was held down as tightly as possible and proceeded to spray the paint.
 I made sure to hit the shirt at different angles and to not put too much paint in any one area.
 The video at the top of the page is a very detailed perspective of how the shirt was painted, so check that out to see the exact methods I used.
-Additionally, I didn't remove any of the stencil layers - instead, I simply waited for the layer to dry, then placed the next layer over top.
+Additionally, I didn't remove any of the stencil layers.
+Instead, I simply waited for the layer to dry, then placed the next layer over top.

-Note: There are certain stencil projects about which we're surprised because the final result ends up being better than the outcome we had in our heads.
+Note: There are certain stencil projects where we're completely surprised, because the final result ends up being better than the outcome we had in our heads.
 When we peeled off the last layered stencil for this folklore t-shirt project, everyone watching went "Ohhhhh" with excitement because the end product looked so great!
 That's always a good feeling.